Ushur raises $25M for its no-code platform to build customer communication flows – TechCrunch

 “We have hundreds of templates already created,” Sadasiva said.
 “But the key thing is that they are like Lego pieces, or building blocks.
 We provide the assembly kit to make lots of new shapes and objects.”

-Although there are a lot of companies marketing themselves a no-code and low-code, and indeed there is a big demand for more productivity and communication tools that don’t require you to be a programmer to use them but give you the flexibility of building what you need, not what a software company thinks you need, Ushur is finding a lot of traction with investors and customers.
+Although there are a lot of companies marketing themselves as no-code and low-code, and indeed there is a big demand for more productivity and communication tools that don’t require you to be a programmer to use them but give you the flexibility of building what you need, not what a software company thinks you need, Ushur is finding a lot of traction with investors and customers.

 “They’re right at the intersection of some of the biggest developments in enterprise software,” said Third Point Ventures Managing Partner Robert Schwartz in a statement.
 “Automation that feels personal yet delivers tremendous efficiencies to the enterprise.
 No-code design that allows customers to get to deployment and benefit easily and incredibly fast.
 Customer experiences that actually favor the customer.
 And they’re doing an incredible job with execution.”